CSU Wheat Entomology Program

 Parasitoid Wasp Studies

-Parasitoid wasps are a potential control measure for sawflies.
-These wasps will seek out sawfly larvae in wheat stems.
-After paralyzing a sawfly larva, these wasps lay their own egg inside the stem.
+Bracon wasps are parasitoids and a potential control measure for sawflies.
+These insects will seek out sawfly larvae feeding within wheat stems.
+After paralyzing the larva, the parasitoid lays its own egg inside the stem.
 The offspring consumes the sawfly larva, killing it before it becomes an adult.

 Picture